exonum/exonum-doc/src/home/design-overview.md

 Arrays are stored in the [Merkle Tree](../advanced/merkle-index) tables.
 Such a tree is binary and balanced, although not necessarily efficiently binary.
-The leafs keeps the actual values, while the nodes keep the hashes from concatenated children data.
+The leafs keep the actual values, while the nodes keep the hashes from concatenated children data.
 It is allowed only to append the data or update the cells already stored.